gbafana25/esp8266_honeypot/README.md

 :stuck_out_tongue_winking_eye: :stuck_out_tongue_winking_eye: :stuck_out_tongue_winking_eye:

+**Update 10-23-18: IP address logging is now enabled :smiley:, I will be providing screenshots soon to show when the server was accessed.
+IP addresses are not stored on the board, but I plan to make a program to pull down the dweets and log them to your local machine.
+Once I cover most of the goals I set at the bottom of the README, I will make either a beta or official first release, but features will still be added.**

 This is a honeypot programmed in Micropython for the ESP8266

 The honeypot is set up to act as a telnet server owned by a fake bank.